After a wonderful trip a few weeks ago, I have some important news: the Isle Of Mull might just be my new favourite place in Scotland!

 In the morning, it was time to say our goodbyes to Oban as we were up bright eyed and bushy tailed for the short ferry journey across to Mull, and we were in for a busy but epic day.

-And so it was that we arrived in picturesque Tobermory (side note: I fell in love with it the second we pulled up, and if you think I was singing “what’s the story, Balamory?” in my head the entire time, you are absolutely right) after a half hour drive from the port town of Craignure, and took a very quick wander up the high street before getting straight on another boat.
+And so it was that after a half hour drive from the ferry in Craignure, we arrived in picturesque Tobermory (side note: I fell in love with it the second we pulled up, and if you think I was singing “what’s the story in Balamory?” in my head the entire time, you are absolutely right), and took a very quick wander up the high street before getting straight on another boat.

 Boat tour to Staffa & Lunga